-(Quick Edit – Editing options)
+(Quick Edit – options)

-Post Settings – Quick Edit
+WordPress Post Settings – Quick Edit Screen

-Date – Edit the date and time of your post here.
-Note: Use this setting to schedule posts to publish at a later date.
-For more information about using this feature to schedule WordPress posts, see this step-by-step tutorial: How To Schedule WordPress Blog Posts
+Date – Edit your post date and time here.
+Note: Use this feature to schedule posts to publish at a later date.
+For a detailed step-by-step tutorial on how to change dates to automate content publishing times, go here: How To Schedule WP Blog Posts

-Author – If your site allows multiple post authors, use this feature to assign your post a new author.
-Note: If your website or blog only has a single post author, this function will not appear.
-For a detailed step-by-step tutorial on how to change post authors, go here: WordPress User Roles: Post Authors – A Tutorial
+Author – If your site includes multiple post authors, use this option to assign your post a different author.
+Note: If your website or blog only contains a single post author, this setting will not be displayed.
+For more information on how to change post authors, go here: WordPress User Roles: Authors – A Step-By-Step Tutorial

-Password -OR- Private – Use this section to password-protect posts or make them private (hidden from visitors).
-For more information about using this option to protect content in posts, see this step-by-step tutorial: How To Password-Protect Content In WP Pages And Posts
+Password -OR- Private – Use this feature to password-protect your posts or make them private (hidden from visitors).
+For more information on how to protect content in WordPress, go here: WordPress Content Protection For Pages And Posts

-Tags – Use this setting to edit your post tags.
-Note: You can edit and add post tags, but you cannot delete post tags using Quick Edit.
-For a tutorial on how to add, edit, and delete post tags in WordPress, go here: How To Configure And Use Tags In Posts
+Tags – Use this setting to select new tags for your post items.
+Note: You can edit and add tags in this section, but you cannot delete tags using Quick Edit.
+For more information about adding, editing, and deleting tags in WordPress, see this step-by-step tutorial: How To Set Up Tags In WordPress

-Allow Comments / Allow Pings – Check/uncheck the boxes in this section to allow/disallow comments and pings for your post.
-For more information about commenting on WordPress posts, go here: Configuring WP Discussion Settings
+Allow Comments / Allow Pings – Check or uncheck the boxes in this area to allow/disallow comments and pings for your post.
+For more information about using this setting to protect content in WordPress posts, see this step-by-step tutorial: Configuring WordPress Discussion Settings

 (Status pull-down menu)

 Make this post sticky – Tick or untick the checkboxes in this section to make the post ‘sticky’.
 For more information about the practical uses of this feature, see this step-by-step tutorial: